zackse/taskforge/src/docs/designs/initial_design.rst

 -  ``FIELD_NAME`` is lexed as a String Literal token.
 The parser will validate that it is a valid field name if it is part of an infix expression.
-Else the parser will concat multiple ``FIELD_NAMES`` into a single String Literal expression.
+Else the parser will concatenate multiple ``FIELD_NAMES`` into a single String Literal expression.
 -  All numbers are lexed as floats, however in a query string both 5 and 5.0 are valid.

-There is only one “prefix operator” and is not seen by the parser or interpreter (so is not a true operator at all), and that is ``-``.
-This is used during unquoted string queries to indicate that a keyword should be interpreted literally.
+Taskforge query language has one “prefix operator” and is not seen by the parser or interpreter (so is not a true operator at all), and that is ``-``.
+The lexer will use this during tokenization of unquoted strings to change what would normally be a keyword into a string token.
 Take our above example of ``milk and sugar``.
 The lexer would normally interpret this as ``STRING AND STRING``.
 If we instead want this to be taken as ``STRING STRING STRING`` we must put a ``-`` in front of and.
 This means the final query is ``milk -and sugar``.
 The ``-`` is simply ignored by anything other than the lexer.

 Valid infix operators are: